Surface Tension of Cosmic Voids as a Possible Source for Dark Energy: Pressure and Surface Tension of Cosmic Voids

-let's consider a spherical boundary containing a network of the voids (see the area bounded to the circle in Fig. \ref{Fig1}), in which several clusters and filaments, small and vast voids are merging to each other.
-What is certain is that the universe is in the voids-dominated state in the large scale overview.
-The continuous merging of bubbles causes the bubbles to grow larger, and this increasing in the bubble radius results in gravitational repulsion affecting on the particles on the surface of the bubbles.
-Under such conditions, cosmic gas is clustered like bubbles and is situated in the void-dominated phase.
-If we ignore the small portion of the clusters inside the spherical boundary, we will have a large bubble whose difference in internal and external pressure comes from the following formula,
+Let's consider the current cosmic web in Fig. \ref{Fig1} containing a network of the voids, in which several clusters and filaments, small and vast voids are merging to each other (see the area bounded to the black rectangular in Fig. \ref{Fig2}).
+What is certain is that the universe is in the void-dominated state in the large scale overview.
+The continuous merging of voids causes the bubbles to grow larger, and this increasing in the bubble radius results in an extra effective repulsive force on the particles (i.e., galaxies) on the surface of the bubbles (i.e., voids).
+Under such conditions, cosmic fluid is clustered like merging bubbles and is situated in the void-dominated phase. \\ In the model proposed in this paper, we imagine galaxies and their clusters as 'drops' and under dense spaces (voids) between them as 'bubbles'~\citet{Yusofi_2010}.
+In a mixture of water drops and bubbles, bubbles on their surface move the fine drops away from their center to make themselves larger, while large drops attract fine drops to their center to grow larger.
+If the void wall forms a set of galaxy clusters and superclusters, we will have a bubble whose difference in internal and external pressure comes from the Young-Laplace formula ~\citep{Butt:2003pci,Reichl:2016msp}

-Because the net pressure of the cosmic web at large scale essentially dominated by voids with negative pressure and negative gravitational lensing effect, that is the curvature term $({\frac{-1}{\bar{r}}})$ takes a negative sign.
-A negative sign means that the pressure from the voids acts in reverse to the pressure from the clusters, causing the galaxies to move away\cite{c18}.
-Fortunately, cosmic data are supporting such a negative pressure for cosmic gas.
-The observational data show that parameter $w$ has a very narrow range around $w=-1$ with more likelihood to the side of $w\lesssim -1$ \cite{c5, c11}.